ducksteam33/WCI_Tool/README.md

   <p>- wireshark_cli</p>
   <br><p>To setup the tool use sudo ./setup.sh, it will also install or update the required packages.</p>

-  <h4>!!!Attention!!!</h4> Useing the Tool will override your apache httpd.conf and httpd-vhosts.conf files!
+  <h4>!!!Attention!!!</h4> Using the Tool will override your apache httpd.conf and httpd-vhosts.conf files!
 In case you dont have a apache http Server running, then   you dont have nothing to worry about.)